Uncertainty quantification in automated valuation models with spatially weighted conformal prediction: Conformal prediction

-Additionally, practitioners are often interested in studying the size of the CP sets, sometimes referred to as the \textit{efficiency}.
-The efficiency of a CP set can either be measured in absolute terms, or as a percentage of the true response, referred to as \textit{relative efficiency}.
+In addition to coverage, practitioners are often interested in studying the size of the CP sets, sometimes referred to as the \textit{inefficiency} of the sets, as larger sets are more inefficient than smaller sets.
+The efficiency of a CP set can either be measured in absolute terms or as a percentage of the true response.
+For an interval of the form $C_{1-\alpha}(X_i) = [L_i, U_i]$, define